-If Options is unable, or if there are any difficulties in buying Mr Q's illiquid investment, it should give the holding a nil value for the purposes of calculating compensation.
-In this instance Options must still take on or otherwise remove all liability Mr Q may have for any financing taken out to part fund the purchase of the investment.
-If the total calculated redress in this complaint is less than £160,000, Options may ask Mr Q to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding.
-That undertaking should allow for the effect of any tax and charges on the amount Mr Q may receive from the investment and any eventual sums he would be able to access from the SIPP.
-Options will have to meet the cost of drawing up any such undertaking.
+If Options is unable, or if there are any difficulties in buying Mr W's illiquid investment/s, it should give the holding/s a nil value for the purposes of calculating compensation.
+In this instance Options must still take on or otherwise remove all liability Mr W may have for any financing taken out to part fund the purchase of the Salinas Sea unit.

-If the total calculated redress in this complaint is greater than £160,000 and Options doesn't pay the recommended amount (set out below), Mr Q should retain the rights to any future return from the investment until such time as any future benefit that he receives from the investments together with the compensation paid by Options (excluding any interest and/or costs) equates to the total calculated redress amount in this complaint.
-Options may ask Mr Q to provide an undertaking to account to it for the net amount of any further payment the SIPP may receive from these investments thereafter.
-That undertaking should allow for the effect of any tax and charges on the amount Mr Q may receive from the investment from that point, and any eventual sums he would be able to access from the SIPP.
-As above, Options will need to meet any costs in drawing up the undertaking.
+If the total calculated redress in this complaint is less than £150,000, Options may ask Mr W to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding/s.
+That undertaking should allow for the effect of any tax and charges on the amount Mr W may receive from the investment/s and any eventual sums he would be able to access from the SIPP.
+Options will have to meet the cost of drawing up any such undertaking and Mr W's reasonable costs for taking advice in relation to it.

-If the total calculated redress in this complaint is greater than £160,000, Options must in the first instance take on or otherwise remove all liability Mr Q may have for any financing taken out to part fund the purchase of the investment so as to ensure that Mr Q is left unencumbered by this.
+If the total calculated redress in this complaint is greater than £150,000 and Options doesn't pay the recommended amount (set out below), Mr W should retain the rights to any future return from the investment(s) until such time as any future benefit that he receives from the investments(s) together with the compensation paid to Mr W by Options (excluding any interest) equates to the total calculated redress amount in this complaint.
+Options may ask Mr W to provide an undertaking to account to it for the net amount of any further payment the SIPP may receive from these investments thereafter.
+That undertaking should allow for the effect of any tax and charges on the amount Mr W may receive from the investments from that point, and any eventual sums he would be able to access from the SIPP.
+As above, Options will need to meet any costs in drawing up the undertaking and the reasonable costs for Mr W to take advice on it.

-Calculate the loss Mr Q has suffered as a result of making the transfer
+If the total calculated redress in this complaint is greater than £150,000, Options must in the first instance take on or otherwise remove all liability Mr W may have for any financing taken out to part fund the purchase of the investment/s so as to ensure that Mr W is left unencumbered by this.

-Options should first contact the providers of the plans which were transferred into the SIPP and ask them to provide a notional value for the policies as at the date of this final decision.
+Calculate the loss Mr W has suffered as a result of making the transfer from defined contribution schemes

-For the purposes of the notional calculations the providers should be told to assume no monies would've been transferred away from the plans, and the monies in the policies would've remained invested in an identical manner to that which existed prior to the actual transfer.
+Options should first contact the provider(s) of the pensions transferred into the SIPP and ask them to provide a notional value for the policies as at the date of my final decision.
+For the purposes of the notional calculation, the providers should be told to assume the transfer would not have gone ahead and the plan(s) would have remained invested in an identical manner to that which existed before the actual transfer.

-Any contributions or withdrawals Mr Q has made will need to be taken into account whether the notional values are established by the ceding providers or calculated as set out below.
+Any payments into the SIPP or withdrawals Mr W has made will need to be taken into account.

-Any withdrawal out of the SIPP should be deducted at the point it was actually paid so it ceases to accrue any return in the calculations from that point on.
-The same applies for any contributions made, these should be added to the notional calculations from the date they were actually paid, so any growth they would've enjoyed is allowed for.
+Any withdrawal out of the SIPP should be deducted at the point it was actually paid so it ceases to accrue any return in the calculation from that point on.
+The same applies for any payments made, these should be added to the notional calculation from the date they were actually paid, so any growth they would have enjoyed is allowed for.